savishy/appium-automation-framework/automationframework/README.md

 This is a common automation framework based on Appium.

+I am also using this application to learn the BDD approach to development.

 ## Background ##

 Appium is good for automating many tasks but in my experience I have found it unsuitable